Sexuality in the United States: History

-The U.S. during the early modern period has a reputation for sexual impermissiveness, partly due to influence from the Puritans.
 During the Victorian era, romance was increasingly viewed as a key component of sexuality.
 One study of the interwar period suggests that prudish attitudes were more pronounced among women than among men, with 47% in a poll describing premarital sex as wicked while only 28% of men said the same.
 The 1960s are often viewed as the period wherein the U.S. underwent a substantial change in perception of sexual norms, with a substantial increase in extramarital sex.

+LGBT history

 Media

 Some scholars argue that American media is the most sexually suggestive in the world.
 According to this view, the sexual messages contained in film, television, and music are becoming more explicit in dialog, lyrics, and behavior.
 In addition, these messages may contain unrealistic, inaccurate, and misleading information.
 Some scholars argue that still developing teens may be particularly vulnerable to media effects.
 A 2001 report found that teens rank the media second only to school sex education programs as a leading source of information about sex, but a 2004 report found that "the media far outranked parents or schools as the source of information about birth control."

 Media often portray emotional side-effects of sexuality such as guilt, and disappointment, but less often physical risks such as pregnancy or STDs.
 One media analysis found that sex was usually between unmarried couples and examples of using condoms or other contraception were "extremely rare."
 Many of programs or films do not depict consequence for sexual behavior.
 For example, only 10% programs that contain sexual scenes include any warnings to the potential risks or responsibilities of having sex such as sexually transmitted diseases or pregnancy.
 In television programing aimed at teens, more than 90% of episodes had at least one sexual reference in it with an average of 7.9 references per hour.

 However, government statistics suggest that since 1991, both teen sex and teen pregnancy have declined dramatically despite the media generally becoming increasingly sexually explicit.
 Some analysts have said that this points to an inclination among latter millennials and Generation Z to have hyposexual and desexualized tendencies.

-The American film and television industries have been heavily criticized for their extremely harsh censorship of anything sexual.
-For example, saying the word "fuck" to mean sex just once in a film will automatically earn it an R rating with no exceptions.
-Words like "testicles" and "boobs" are also frequently removed from imported children's programs such as Total Drama Island.